 - a.
-Agreeing with employees to take their annual leave and/or long service leave - b.
+Agreeing with employees to take their annual leave and/or long service leave by agreement - b.
 Asking employees if they would be willing to agree to a reduction in ordinary hours possibly for a temporary period - c.
-Asking employees if they would be willing to take a period of unpaid leave by agreement - d.
+Asking employees if they would be willing to take possibly unpaid leave by agreement - d.
 Deciding to make staff redundant